cierelabs/json-complete/README.md

 * Globally unique value, usually
 * Can be used as an Object key
 * Creating Symbol by using Symbol() or Symbol(SOME_STRING) will always be unique, even if the SOME_STRING is used elsewhere
-* Creating Symbol by using Symbol.for(SOME_STRING) will create a shared Symbol with any other Symbol created with the same SOME_STRING using .for()
+* Creating Symbol by using Symbol.for(SOME_STRING) will create a Registered Symbol with any other Symbol created with the same SOME_STRING using .for()
 * Passing a non-string to .for() will convert the value to a string using the String constructor
-* If the Symbol is shared, calling Symbol.keyFor(SOME_SYMBOL) will result in the string key vale for that Symbol
+* If the Symbol is Registered, calling Symbol.keyFor(SOME_SYMBOL) will result in the string key value for that Symbol
+* When creating a unique Symbol with a string `Symbol('my string')`, converting the Symbol to a string will retain the string value:
+  - `String(Symbol('my string')) // => Symbol(my string)`
+  - This includes empty string: `String(Symbol('')) // => Symbol()`

 ### Array
 * A set of indexed values
 * Can store anything, including a reference to the array object
 * Can be a sparce array, so only store values at used indices
+* Optionally, non-integer String and Symbol keys can be attached to the Array, because it is build on Object.
+* Specifying integer keys as Strings will overwrite/create refer to the integer position in the Array, not the String key.
+That is, String keys of integers cannot be used with Arrays.

 ### Function
 * Can save function expression, but will only be useful if the function is pure and side-effect free